pyansys/pymaterials-manager/README.rst

         # Activate it in Windows Powershell
         .venv\Scripts\Activate.ps1

 #.
-Make sure you have the latest required build system and doc, testing, and CI tools:
+Make sure that you have the latest required build system and doc, testing,
+   and CI tools:

     .. code:: bash